-The university offers regular events for the campus community.
-These include Mic/Nite, a social event hosted by the Office of the Provost every semester featuring short, engaging presentations given in a Pecha-Kucha format by faculty from every college, as well as the weekly UT Science Forum, which provides an opportunity to learn about the latest cutting-edge research at UT, Oak Ridge National Laboratory, and other local institutions.
-Many campus organizations, such as the Council for Diversity and Interculturalism, also host regular meetings and special events.
+Another great way to form connections is through attending events in our university community.
+Examples include Mic/Nite, a social event hosted by the Office of the Provost every semester featuring short, engaging presentations given in a Pecha-Kucha format by faculty from every college, as well as the weekly UT Science Forum, which provides an opportunity to learn about the latest cutting-edge research at UT, Oak Ridge National Laboratory, and other local institutions.
+Many campus organizations, such as the Council for Diversity and Inclusion, also host regular meetings and special events.

 Join Organizations & Advisory Groups

-Through the HR office, you can get involved with the Employee Relations Advisory Organization, which provides a direct channel of communication between regular, staff non-exempt employees, and university officials for information and advisory purposes.
+Through Human Resources, you can also get involved with the Employee Relations Advisory Organization, which provides a direct channel of communication between regular, staff non-exempt employees, and university officials for information and advisory purposes.
+It’s a great way to get involved and learn more about the university!

-From culture to wellness, UT’s campus offers something of interest for every employee.
+From culture to wellness, UTK offers something of interest for just about every Volunteer.

 Faculty and staff receive special membership rates at RecSports, which provides a wide variety of programs and facilities for almost any sport or fitness interest.